 The God YHWH revealed the Commandments to Moses on Mount Sinai, in Exodus 20.
 Most of us know the first 10, however there are actually 613 Commandments in the Bible.
-For example, YHWH demands all first born sons, sheep, oxen, gold, silver, gemstones, sheep skins dyed red – these are a price for his protection in their military exploits.
-YHWH says he is a “jealous god” and threatens four generations of curses to any family who disobeys him.
+For example, YHWH demands he be given all first born sons, sheep, oxen, gold, silver, gemstones, and sheep skins.
+What?
+This is a very high price for his protection in military exploits.
+YHWH says he is a “jealous god”.
+Yep.
+He threatens four generations of curses to any family who disobeys him.
 These scriptures are the roots of the Old Testament shared by Jewish Torah and Christian Bible.
 What kind of a God is this?
 I’m so shocked to read this.
-Are these commandments the work of a selfish powerful ET, and not the Supreme God.
-If so, where is the Supreme God in our religions?
+Are these commandments the work of a selfish powerful god or demiurge?
+An ET?
+Certainly NOT a Supreme God.
+Where is the Supreme God in Christianity and Judaism?

 - Christ Consciousness – The New Testament represents the teachings of Jesus Christ.
 Through the path of love, Christ offers personal ascension and hope for healing the world in Christ Consciousness.The goal is redemption and union with God the Father.